localgovdrupal/docs/docs/src/content/features/directories.md

 ![Add facet type menu](https://user-images.githubusercontent.com/11015602/134885404-81984346-2db0-4a61-86b8-41c9d778091d.png)

 From this screen, enter 'Age' into the _Label_ field and click _Save directory facets type_.
-You'll be taken to the types ovweview page where you can see your new type.
+You'll be taken to the types overview page where you can see your new type.

 ![Screenshot at 10-50-45](https://user-images.githubusercontent.com/11015602/134886415-d784e54a-01de-4f43-ac40-bcb10c418a80.png)